 On April 28, factories and office buildings without direct customer interactions were allowed to reopen if they adopted safety measures and health screenings for employees.
 And earlier in April, Walz gave the go-ahead for golf courses, marinas, outdoor gun ranges and other recreation-themed businesses to reopen, as well.

 If you have a question about whether your business or employer is considered “essential,” or if you are allowed to go back to work under the new rules you can send an email to state economic development officials at email@example.com

 If you’re wondering whether a certain business is open: Many are — including pet supply stores, hardware stores, grocery stores and restaurants and stores that are able to comply with the pickup and delivery-only rules.

 However, you will want to check on a businesses’ website or official social media accounts to see if their hours have changed.
 Some may have had to adjust or close temporarily based on health officials’ guidance and/or other business concerns.

 I think I'm vulnerable to COVID-19, but my boss says I have to come to work.
 What can I do?

-Individuals with conditions that elevate an employee’s risk for contracting COVID-19 can request reasonable accommodations with their employer under an order from Walz.
+Individuals with conditions that elevate their risk for contracting COVID-19 can request reasonable accommodations with their employer under another Walz executive order.

 He went on to add: “For any applicant [for] unemployment insurance, there are unique details of their workplace that our team needs to review.
 There are not always universal answers to these questions. … Generally, we can get payments out the door within a week or two.”